Zygiella x-notata

 Zygiella x-notata, sometimes known as the missing sector orb weaver or the silver-sided sector spider, is a spider species in the family Araneidae.
-They are solitary spiders, residing in daily-spun orb webs.
+They are solitary spiders, residing in daily spun orb webs.
 Z. x-notata is a member of the genus Zygiella, the orb-weaving spiders.
 The adult female is easily recognized by the characteristic leaf-like mark on her posterior opisthosoma, caudal to the yellow-brown cephalothorax.

 The webs of Zygiella x-notata spiders are known for their characteristic missing sector, lending to the common name of spider as the "missing sector orb weaver."
 This species is distributed widely around the world, primarily inhabiting areas of human occupancy in northern Europe.

 Common prey include flying insects and other small insects.
 These get caught in the sticky spiral hub of the spider's orb web.
 Capture of prey occurs as the foreleg of Z. x-notata detects vibrations on the signal strand that connects the spider's retreat to the prey-capturing hub of the web.
 Webs are rebuilt daily by juvenile Zygiella x-notata and are renewed as needed by adult females.
 After sexual maturity, males discontinue web production in search of fecund females.
 After reproduction during the summer months, males die.
 Females produce an egg sac in late autumn and juveniles emerge in late spring.
 After several moults, juvenile females are ready to reproduce.

 Description

 The adult female Zygiella x-notata has a body size of 5-11mm in length, while adult males have a body size up to 7mm.
 In adult females, the carapace width is 1.5 mm.
 The dorsal tibia of the walking legs and pedipalps contain a group of trichobothria.
 There is only one sensillum on the leg metatarsus.
 The prosoma is yellow-brown, with a leaf-like mark on the opisthosoma.
 The abdomen has a silvery sheen due to guanine crystals below the skin.
 Adult females are recognizable from their grey banded legs and pattern of dark grey waves on their dorsal side.
 Adult males are smaller than adult females, and display a dark dorsal exterior with dark brown legs and cephalothorax.
 The male abdomen is smaller and less marked with a shiny cream color than the female abdomen.
 In moderate climate, adults appear from July to October, sometimes even into December.
 In warmer regions, Z. x-notata is active all year.

-The specific name x-notata is Latin for "x-shaped mark".